 Give your tenants the opportunity to solve problems on their own.
 When the tenant first moves in, offer them helpful suggestions about dealing with the neighbors, try including a handout with your tenant welcome package.
 In the case of most noise complaints, the tenant in question might not realize he is being too loud and will happily turn down their music or quiet a social gathering if a polite request is made.

 - Be Informative.

-Provide your tenants instructions about how to file a complaint.
+Provide your tenants with instructions about how to file a complaint.
 Do you want your tenants to call you every time they have a complaint?
 Do you want them fill out a complaint form in the leasing office?
 Do you prefer an email?
-Regardless of the method you choose, communicating this to your tenants will help you avoid late night calls to your emergency phone line.
+Regardless of the method you choose, communicating this to your tenants will help you avoid late-night calls to your emergency phone line.